syborg64/syborg64/README.md

 loading complete
 ```

-# Syborg64 is a nerd, making code for himself, open source projects and as a part of the curriculum at Epitech
+# Syborg64 is a nerd, making code for itself, open source projects and as a part of the curriculum at Epitech

-His main interests are in math, including trig, applications of the complex plane and 3D.
+its main interests are in math, including trig, applications of the complex plane and 3D.

 OS: Trying to stop using Windows